Xena: Warrior Princess in popular culture: Costume donation

 In 2006, Lucy Lawless donated her personal Xena costume to the Museum of American History.
-In an interview the same year with Smithsonian magazine, she was asked the question "Was the Warrior Princess outfit comfortable?" and she responded:
+In an interview the same year with Smithsonian, she was asked the question "Was the Warrior Princess outfit comfortable?" and she responded:

 Fandom and unofficial sequels

 Fan fiction

 The popularity of Xena has led to websites, online discussion forums, works of Xena fan fiction and several unofficial fan-made productions.
 Members of the Xena fandom have written numerous fanfiction stories of the series.
 In January 1998, there were a total of 1.598 works of fan fiction going through the network.
 The fans have popularized the term altfic to refer to fan fiction about loving relationships between women.
 Many believe that the term slash refers only to relationships between men and does not truly describe the romantic fan fiction about Xena and Gabrielle; they prefer the term altfic.
-In honor of the character of Gabrielle, fan fiction writers of the series were dubbed bards.
+In honor of Gabrielle, Xena fan fiction writers were dubbed bards.

-A special type of Xena fan fiction is Uber, or Uberfic, a term coined in 1997 by Kym Taborn, the website Whoosh.org fan.
+A special type of Xena fan fiction is Uber, or Uberfic, a term coined in 1997 by Kym Taborn, creator of fan website Whoosh.org.
 Uberfic are stories in which Xena, Gabrielle, and other characters appear in different cultures and eras, from prehistory to the distant future, through reincarnation or supernatural means.
-Stories like these began drawing on the episode set in Macedonia, The Xena Scrolls, starring descendants of Xena, Gabrielle and Joxer living in the 1940s.
-Subsequent episodes of the series had the characters appearing in various incarnations Xena, Gabrielle and Joxer in India and the United States.
+Stories like these began drawing on the episode set in Macedonia, "The Xena Scrolls", featuring descendants of Xena, Gabrielle and Joxer living in the 1940s.
+Subsequent episodes had the characters appearing in various incarnations in India and the United States.

 Once the series ended, several virtual seasons were created by fans and released on the Internet, continuing the plot from the end of the series.
 These include virtual seasons' subtext.
 In addition, the series has inspired a variety of fan artwork, ranging from paintings to drawings to computer designs, as well as handmade crafts and cosplay.